kaplanbitcoin1/Kaplan-Background/README.md

 [Chainbase](https://holesky.eigenlayer.xyz/operator/0x2B6B967A90985190822EdbbBB1A371Ad28F48bc2)

-## Over the past two years, I have dedicated myself to advancing blockchain networks by contributing to a wide array of projects.
-My expertise spans multiple critical domains, enabling me to address the unique challenges of each network and foster their success.
+For the last two years, I have been deeply involved in advancing blockchain networks, contributing to a diverse range of projects.
+My expertise covers several key domains, allowing me to tackle unique challenges and drive the success of each network.